Experienced Lawyers Practicing Military Law

 • Petition for relief granted, overturning airman's discharge and reinstating her to active duty (Air Force Board for Correction of Military Records, Washington, D.C.)

-• U.S. v.
-Clemente Banuelos, cleared by military investigation of murder and civil rights violation (Camp Pendleton, California)
+• Client cleared by military investigation of murder and civil rights violation (Camp Pendleton, California)

-• Court-martial, rape charge dismissed at trial after motion to suppress granted (Ft.
-Hood, Texas)
+• Court-martial, rape charge dismissed at trial after motion to suppress granted (Fort Hood, Texas)

 • Court-martial, acquitted at re-trial of rape (Naval Air Station, Corpus Christi, Texas)